amplab/ray/doc/using-ray-on-a-cluster.md

 block until the installation has completed.
 The standard output from the nodes will be redirected to your terminal.
-5. To check that the installation succeeded, you can ssh to each node, cd into the directory `ray/test/`, and run the tests (e.g., `python runtest.py`).
+5. To check that the installation succeeded, you can ssh to each node, cd into the directory `$HOME/ray/`, and run the tests.
+    ```
+    source setup-env.sh  # Add Ray to your Python path.
+    python test/runtest.py  # This tests basic functionality.
+    python test/array_test.py  # This tests some array libraries.
+    ```

-6. Start the cluster and deploy source code to it with the command `cluster.start_ray("~/example_ray_code")`.
-The argument is the local path to the directory that contains your Python code.
-This command will copy your source code to each node on the cluster, placing it in a directory on the PYTHONPATH.
-It will also start the Ray scheduler, object stores, and workers and before finishing it will print instructions for connecting to the cluster via ssh.
+6. Start the cluster with `cluster.start_ray()`.
+If you would like to deploy source code to it, you can pass in the local path to the directory that contains your Python code.
+For example, `cluster.start_ray("~/example_ray_code")`.
+This will copy your source code to each node on the cluster, placing it in a directory on the PYTHONPATH.

+The `cluster.start_ray` command will start the Ray scheduler, object stores, and workers, and before finishing it will print instructions for connecting to the cluster via ssh.

-7. To run a job on Ray ssh to the cluster's head node (as described by the output of the `cluster.start_ray` command.
+7. To connect to the cluster (either with a Python shell or with a script), ssh to the cluster's head node (as described by the output of the `cluster.start_ray` command.
 E.g.,
     ```
     The cluster has been started.
 You can attach to the cluster by sshing to the head node with the following command.

-          ssh -i /Users/me/aws/awskey.pem ubuntu@54.186.153.109
+        ssh -i awskey.pem ubuntu@12.34.56.789

     Then run the following commands.

-          cd /home/ubuntu/user_source_files/rl_pong
+        cd $HOME/ray
-          source /home/ubuntu/ray/setup-env.sh
+        source $HOME/ray/setup-env.sh  # Add Ray to your Python path.

     Then within a Python interpreter, run the following commands.

         import ray
-          ray.init(scheduler_address="172.31.14.236:10001", objstore_address="172.31.14.236:20001", driver_address="172.31.14.236:30001")
+        ray.init(scheduler_address="98.76.54.321:10001", objstore_address="98.76.54.321:20001", driver_address="98.76.54.321:30001")
     ```

 7. Note that there are several more commands that can be run from within